Ken Frost

 Carroll Kenneth Frost (November 17, 1938 – January 26, 2021) was an American professional football defensive tackle in the National Football League for the Dallas Cowboys.
 He played college football at the University of Tennessee.

-Early years
+Early life

 Frost attended Franklin High School, before accepting a football scholarship from the University of Tennessee.
 He was held out from the team as a sophomore.
 In 1960, his teammates voted him outstanding lineman.

 In 1961, he was suspended after not meeting the school's academic requirements and left school before his college eligibility was over to join the NFL.

 Professional career

 Dallas Cowboys

 Frost was signed as an undrafted free agent by the Dallas Cowboys after the 1961 NFL draft, which at the time was seen as a coup, as his skills were being compared to those of first round draft choice Bob Lilly.
 Although he was a backup, he was named to the NFL All-rookie team.

 He became a starter at defensive tackle in his second season, but suffered torn ligaments in his right knee during the third game against the Los Angeles Rams and was lost for the year.
 The injury would eventually end his career.

 On May 13, 1963, he was traded to the Cleveland Browns in exchange for a third round draft choice (#39-Roger Pillath).